 - Startup User - refers to the Startup folder for your user account in Start menu.

-Since version 3.16, CCleaner also supports speeding up Internet Explorer launch and enabling or disabling Scheduled Tasks and Context Menu entries.
-All these should be treated with care - disabling necessary add-ons might impair Internet Explorer functionality, disabling certain tasks might prevent automatic updating of important programs, and disabling context menu entries (the ones you see in the list after right-clicking a drive, folder or file) can impair productivity.
+Since version 3.16, CCleaner also supports speeding up web browser launch and enabling or disabling Scheduled Tasks and Context Menu entries.
+All these should be treated with care - disabling necessary add-ons might impair browser functionality, disabling certain tasks might prevent automatic updating of important programs, and disabling context menu entries (the ones you see in the list after right-clicking a drive, folder or file) can hinder productivity.

 Open the Internet Explorer, Firefox/Mozilla or Google Chrome tab of CCleaner's Startup Tools.
 Here is full list of all extensions, add-ons, helpers, apps and toolbars that are loaded with your Internet browser.
 As described in the Internet Explorer 9 Troubleshooting article, too many toolbars and add-ons make the browser slow and often decrease stability.
 This rule of thumb, of course, applies to Firefox and Chrome also.